QuantumKya/molecool/devlog/DEVLOG_10.md

 <br>
 <br>

-I hope you like the descriptions, and if they're not good, I can change them if you tell me on the Github repository.
+I hope you like the descriptions, and if they're not good, I can change them if you tell me on the Github repository (or elsewhere. elsehow?)

 [<-- Previous Devlog](DEVLOG_9.md)   [Next Devlog -->](DEVLOG_11.md)